Despite being one of the most popular supplements in the world, many people know little about creatine.

 It’s also 3-to-5 times more affordable than other forms of creatine, making it the most cost effective.

 Thus, creatine monohydrate is the gold standard of creatine, and nothing’s likely to dethrone it anytime soon.
-That’s why I chose it for my 100% natural post-workout supplement, Recharge.
+That’s why it’s the type I use in my creatine powder, gummies, and my post-workout supplement, Recharge.

-(If you aren’t sure if Recharge is right for you or if another supplement might better fit your budget, circumstances, and goals, then take the Legion Supplement Finder Quiz!
+(If you aren’t sure if creatine monohydrate powder, gummies, or Recharge is right for you or if another supplement might better fit your budget, circumstances, and goals, then take the Legion Supplement Finder Quiz!
 In less than a minute, it’ll tell you exactly what supplements are right for you.
 Click here to check it out.)

 4. Can Creatine Expire?